jckuri/SDCND_PID_Controller/README.md

 If the error is small, the action taken will be small as well.
-However, the result of using the proportional component alone is not enough to control the variable because the error will oscillate in a sinusoidal pattern as you can see in the graph above.
+However, the result of using the proportional component alone is not enough to control the variable because the error will oscillate in a sinusoidal pattern as you can see the `P` controller in the graph above.

+The derivate component `D` smooths the action of the proportional component `P`.
+Instead of moving abruptly and causing sinusoidal oscillations, the smoothness brought by the derivate component `D` makes the control variable approach the goal value in asymptotical way without oscillations.
+You can see the `PD` controller in the graph above.

+The integral component `I` compensates internal damages of the machinery which makes the control variable have small and persistent deviations from the goal value.
+By using the integral component `I`, you can integrate all these small deviations over time and take an action against this overall sum of small deviations.
+So, the control variable can actually reach the goal value.
+You can see the `PID` controller in the graph above.

-Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.
+**Visual aids are encouraged, i.e. record of a small video of the car in the simulator and describe what each component is set to.**

 **PID Controller (SDCE ND)<br/>
 https://youtu.be/H2u2aAMx8k4**<br/>

 ![images/video.png](images/video.png)

+As you can see in the video, the car oscillates very little thanks to a good callibration of the `PD` controller.
+The small integral component `I` compensates any small deviations from the goal value.

 ## Describe how the final hyperparameters were chosen.

-Student discusses how they chose the final hyperparameters (P, I, D coefficients).
-This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!
+**Student discusses how they chose the final hyperparameters (P, I, D coefficients).
+This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!**

+In summary, I used both manual tuning and my extensive experience in artificial intelligence <https://www.linkedin.com/in/jckuri/> to find out very good combinations of parameters for both the Steering PID and the Speed PID.

 ```
   //steering_pid.Init(0.15, 0.0001, 1.0);